-You've already had practice with Flatten[] in the first assignment.
+You've already had practice with Flatten[].
 And you may have had experience with Matlab and Python's reshape(), and numpy.reshape() functions.
 Flatten[] takes a list of lists and turns it into a list of elements, that is, it removes all of the inner braces: